Lake Sibaya falls within the Isimangaliso Wetland Park, and covers a total

 Tucked into tranquil sand forests on the Kosi Lake system, is an unspoilt wilderness lodge - part of the St Lucia World Heritage Park.
 Enjoy guided canoeing, boat trips on the lakes and raffia forest walks.
 One SA's best eco-tourism destinations.

 Situated in north eastern Kwa Zulu Natal on the shores of Lake Shengeza bordering Isimagaliso Wetland Park/Kosi Lakes.
-The natural beauty of the surroundings and the activities offered, make for an unforgettable experience.
+The natural beauty of the surroundings make for an unforgettable experience.

 All guests can be assured of a comfortable and relaxing stay.
 For those who want to break away from the day to day routine we can offer scrumptious meals at our restaurant.